Nonkululeko-Ma/Project_Management/REFLECTION.md

 ✔ A well-structured test plan ensures system reliability, security, and scalability.

 Overall, translating requirements into actionable use cases and test cases was a challenging but rewarding process.
 This structured approach will be invaluable in real-world software engineering projects, ensuring that systems are functional, scalable, and secure.

+ **Reflection: Agile Planning and Execution in My Project Management App** Working on my Project Management App using Agile, specifically Kanban, was both a learning experience and a challenge.
+I started by defining user stories to outline key functionalities, ensuring that every task aligned with the project’s goals.
+Creating user stories helped me break down complex features into manageable parts.
+For example, one of my key user stories was:

+"As a project manager, I want to create and assign tasks so that my team can track progress and stay organized."

+This approach helped in structuring the Product Backlog, where I listed all necessary features, from project creation and task assignment to notifications and reporting.
+Managing the Product Backlog was challenging because I had to decide which features to develop first.
+To keep things structured, I used Kanban boards to visualize progress, ensuring that tasks moved from To Do to In Progress and finally to Done.

+Sprint Planning was another key part of my Agile workflow.
+Since I had limited time, I had to break the project into sprints with clear deliverables.
+In the first sprint, I focused on setting up the project creation feature and task assignment system, which were crucial for the MVP.
+I added these tasks to the Sprint Backlog and estimated the time required for each.
+However, estimating time was tricky because some tasks, like user role management, were more complex than expected, leading to delays.

+Using Kanban to manage my sprints, I tracked my progress and adjusted priorities based on what was taking longer.
+There were moments when the workload felt overwhelming, especially when juggling multiple milestones.
+I had to ensure that tasks were progressing smoothly while also dealing with unexpected challenges.
+One of the biggest challenges was staying on track with my sprint timelines.
+Initially, I underestimated the amount of work needed for some features, which caused delays.
+This led to some tasks spilling over into the next sprint.
+However, Agile allowed me to adapt and refine my backlog, so I reprioritized and moved non-essential features to later sprints.

+Despite the challenges, using Agile and Kanban helped me manage the project efficiently.
+I learned the importance of proper sprint planning, backlog refinement, and flexibility.
+Regularly updating my Kanban board kept me focused, and breaking the project into small milestones made the workload more manageable.
+The ability to adjust my sprint goals and backlog as needed ensured that I delivered a functional MVP while continuously improving the app.
+Agile allowed me to remain organized, adaptable, and realistic about time management, ultimately making the development process smoother and more structured.
+For this assignment, I actually learned a lot.